NoroffFEU/development-platforms/AWS-case-study.md

 * Free tier offers to get you started for free.
 * Create and deploy web applications without any coding.

-#### Additional bennefits that comes with cloud computing
+#### Additional benefits that comes with cloud computing

 * Unlimited capacity.
 * Increase speed and agility
 * No need to run and maintain data centers.
-* Reduce costs with scalable capasity
+* Reduce costs with scalable capacity
 * Go global in minutes

 ## Weaknesses

 ###### Downtime
 <br>
-When the cloud provider has internett outage or weak connectivity, services will get interupted.
+When the cloud provider has internet outage or weak connectivity, services will get interrupted.
 It is rare for a cloud provider to experience an outage, but it does happen.

 ###### Security